jeff-adkisson/swe-3313-spring-2025/project/README.md

    ![image-20231107091446319](README.assets/image-20231107091446319.png)

-### Your Technical Design Audience is a Developer
+### Your Technical Design Audience is another Engineer

-The audience for your Technical Design is a developer - not your client (me).
-For the purpose of this project, assume that the developer is an outsourced engineer that speaks English, but is in another country and timezone.
+The audience for your Technical Design is a software engineer - not your client (me).
+For the purpose of this project, assume that the software engineer is an outsourced engineer that speaks English, but is in another country and timezone.
 Also assume that remote developer is me (surprise!).
 Therefore, your Technical Design must answer a lot of questions effectively and with high precision to avoid midnight phone calls and long meetings answering questions that should have been covered in your Technical Design.
 Ask yourself if your outsourced developer can execute your design based on what you have written?
 If not, then you need to revise your Technical Design.

 After your Technical Design is complete and posted to your team GitHub repo, you will produce yet another 5 minute video presentation going over the Technical Design.
 In this case, your audience is your remote developer (who happens to be me).
 Therefore, you need to introduce the material, call out what is important, describe areas of high risk, etc. Remember that the developer can read, so just reading the document to the developer is a waste of time... give the developer some perspective and try to focus on high priority features and high risk areas of concern.